In this episode, I speak with medical resident Dr. Tom Peteet, as he shares with us his nontraditional premed path to medical school.

 - Global Health Fellowships

 - See as much health care as you can.
-Spend more time in a hospital and around that culture of medicine.
+Spend a lot of time in a hospital and around the culture of medicine.

 Links and Other Resources

 - Check out my Premed Playbook series of books (available on Amazon), with installments on the personal statement, the medical school interview, and the MCAT.

 - Related episode: First Year of Med School for a Nontraditional Premed.

 - Related episode: How Do I Choose a Major as a Nontraditional Premed?

 - Need MCAT Prep?
 Save on tutoring, classes, and full-length practice tests by using promo code “MSHQ” at Next Step Test Prep!

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook